digama0/mm0/mm0-c/mmb.md

   UTermSave t = USave, UTerm t
   UTermSave t: H; S, (t e1 ... en) --> H, (t e1 ... en); S, en, ..., e1
   ```
   `UTermSave t` has exactly the same effect as `USave, UTerm t`.
-Specifically, it pops the expression `(t e1 .. en)`, puts it on the heap, and puts the subexpressions on the stack.
+Specifically, it pops the expression `(t e1 ... en)`, puts it on the heap, and puts the subexpressions on the stack in reverse order.

 * ```
   UDummy s: H; S, x --> H, x; S